-The project seeks to answer the question. does the presence of '8 Can't Wait' policies in law enforcement protocols decrease incidents of police use of force?
+The project seeks to answer the question, does the presence of '8 Can't Wait' policies in law enforcement protocols decrease incidents of police use of force?
 This project conducts a systematic review of police use of force policies across different city and county police jurisdictions in Florida, collected via email and public records requests.
 It evaluates which jurisdictions have adopted the "8 Can't Wait" policy proposals, as well as an additional policy mandating the provision of emergency medical services in the event of physical harm.
-Once this systematic review is complete, an analysis will be done for possible statistical correlations between policies and reported lindidents of indice use of force, as well as any demographic ereRecontide at basofy herei in the interview of the brought the use of force by law enforcement under increasing public debate.
+Once this systematic review is complete, an analysis will be done for possible statistical correlations between policies and reported incidents of police use of force, as well as any demographic trends in the areas where policies have been adopted.